oscarotero/form-manager/README.md

 Create a field
 --------------

-A field is an object that include an input with its label.
+A field is an object that includes an input with its label.
 It may also generate an extra label with the error message.

 ```php
 use FormManager\Fields\Field;